tango-adb/docs/docs/basics/intro.md

 [ADB (Android Debugging Bridge)](https://developer.android.com/studio/command-line/adb) is the protocol for communicating with Android devices.

 This is an unofficial book about it.
-Including an overview of how Native ADB and my Web ADB implementations work.

 ## Links